 Should You Put A Tarp Under Your Tent?

-If you are traveling to a rocky and rooty area then using a tarp to protect the bottom of the tent is a good idea.
+You should put a tarp under your tent if you are traveling to a particularly rocky and rooty area.
+Using a tarp in this case to protect the bottom of the tent is a good idea.
 It also provides extra protection from the rainwater leaking into the tent.

 Disadvantages Of Carrying A Tarp While Backpacking

 Tarps do add extra weight to your pack.
 Sometimes the tarp is additional weight without providing much added value, especially if you’re camping in fine weather.
 If you don’t expect any rain or much wind, and are camping somewhere particularly flat, it’s best to leave the tarp at home.
 See below for some lightweight tarp options.

 Tarps can take extra time to dry in the morning after steady rain the night before.
 If you’re camping for several days at a time, it can be tough to dry it off if the rain doesn’t stop, but it’s usually worth it for the weather protection anyway.

 Tents Often Have A Waterproof Rainfly

 The technology behind tents nowadays is good enough to prevent rain from entering the tent in all but the foulest weather.
 Nearly all tents come with a rainfly, and newer tents withstand condensation better than tents from only 10 to 15 years ago.